avodovnik/eventstreamer/README.md

 ## Known Problems

 1) At the moment, Redis is never cleaned, which means that we are getting a ton of unused keys.
+[Issue #9](https://github.com/avodovnik/eventstreamer/issues/9).
 2) Sometimes we see timeout exceptions, but the recent addition of `async` code seems to have fixed that.